evillarreal11/Project_4/README.md

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

+# Data Analysis

+Through the initial deepdive of the dataset, we were able to discover a few things:

+- The average Fraudulent Charge was $123.87
+- The average True Charge was $88.41
+- 0.606 seconds between every transaction
+- 0.607 seconds between every true transaction
+- 351 seconds between every fraudulent transaction

 # Machine Learning

 **Original data:**